grdddj/done-for-today/plan.md

 # Tomorrow

-Change homescreen dialogue with preview on T2B1

-Hold to delete on T2B1
+Translations - get rid of UI conflicts, setup UI tests for non-english languages

 ---

 # Later

-Translations - get rid of UI conflicts, setup UI tests for non-english languages

 Vertically centering the content - investigate it more deeply